Latest update: 11.06.2025 | by Lili

 Fan favourite ccTLDs

-If we look at the most popular ccTLDs based on Verisign’s survey (please note that any differences in the results of various surveys arise out of different methodologies used), there are some surprising appearances on the list.
+If we look at the most popular ccTLDs based on Verisign’s survey (please note that any differences in the results of various surveys arise from different methodologies used), there are some surprising appearances on the list.

-.cn is the most widely used ccTLD with 24.7 million registrations, which is equaled by .tk with 24.7 million registrations as well.
+.cn is the most widely used ccTLD with 24.7 million registrations, which is equal to .tk with 24.7 million registrations as well.

 The two “winners” are followed by .de (16.7 million), .uk (10.9 million), .nl (6.1 million), .ru (5.7 million), .br (4.5 million), .fr (3.7 million), .eu (3.6 million), and .it (3.4 million).

 While the appearance of .cn, .de, and .uk on the list is no surprise, have you ever heard of .tk?
-Well, it stands for Tokelau, a territory of New Zealand, and its popularity can mostly be due to the fact that registering a .tk TLD is free of charge.
+Well, it stands for Tokelau, a territory of New Zealand, and its popularity can mostly be because registering a .tk TLD is free of charge.

 Bar chart: most popular ccTLDs